badbatch/graphql-box/README.md

 * **Cache pruning:** Save storage by automatically removing expired and infrequently accessed cache entries.
 * **Persisted storage:** Store cache entries on browser using LocalStorage and IndexedDB and on server using Redis.
 * **Cache sharing:** Export cache entries in a serializable format to be imported by another handl.
-* **Web worker interface:** Free up the main browser thread by running handl in a web worker.
+* **Web worker interface:** Free up the main thread by running handl in a web worker.

 ## Installation